607011/asciifier/README.md

 With `--colorize` (PDF only) the result is a colored ASCII art image where each pixel gets converted into a correspondingly colored character randomly chosen from the set 'A', 'C', 'G', 'T'.
 The `--colorize` may only be used along with PDF output.

+With `--invert` the image will be inverted before processing.

 With `--orientation` (PDF only) you can overwrite the otherwise automatically selected paper orientation.
 Select `p` for portrait and `l` for landscape.